 My role & responsibilities:

-Working out of our Bowser office, I support all staff and project managers as Project Coordinator, and support all field projects as Archaeologist.
+Working out of our Bowser office, I support all field projects as Field Supervisor.
 My previous role was with the Archaeology Branch, and I bring experience managing archaeological data, reports, and logistics.
 My interests are environmental science; sedimentology and stratigraphy; museums; biological anthropology; GIS; and data management.

 What motivates me at Kleanza: